pegger0709/IDUNGuardianEEG/README.md

 # Recording and analyzing ear-EEG signals with the IDUN Guardian (TM)

 The goal of this project is to help you get started using your IDUN Guardian device together with the IDUN Python SDK to record and analyze ear-EEG signals.
-For more documentation on the Python SDK, please see [https://sdk-docs.idunguardian.com/index.html](https://sdk-docs.idunguardian.com/index.html).
+For more documentation on the Python SDK, please see [here](https://sdk-docs.idunguardian.com/index.html).

 ## Installation

-Instructions on how to install and set up the project.
 We assume you have Python version 3.10 or higher.

 ```bash
 # Clone the repository